 Separately, Citizen Space also collects the IP address of each respondent who starts a consultation response.
 This data is collected to help protect the integrity of your response data by providing potentially useful evidence should you suspect a deliberate attempt to skew the results via multiple submissions.
-Please note that multiple submissions from an individual IP address or particular address range are not necessarily indicative of suspicious activity, since IP addresses can be shared across families, organisations and users of publicly accessible devices (e.g. a library computer).
+Please note that multiple submissions from an individual IP address or particular address range are not necessarily indicative of suspicious activity, since IP addresses can be shared across families, organisations and users of publicly accessible devices (for example a library computer).
 However it can often serve as useful supporting evidence when investigating suspicious behaviour.

 This data is stored securely within Citizen Space and automatically shared with you, the customer organisation and data owner, as part of your response data — you will see it in one of the later columns when you export all of your responses in a spreadsheet, or towards the bottom of the data when you view or download an individual response.